-Reload tasks are added in QMC for apps in the hub.
+App reload tasks that are created by an administrator in QMC also display in the hub.
 To view the reload tasks for an app in the hub, right-click the app and select Manage reload tasks.

-You must have read access to HubSectionTask and read access to reload tasks in the hub set in QMC to manage app reload tasks in the hub.
+You must have the appropriate permissions, set in the QMC, to manage app reload tasks in the hub.
+For more information, see Configuring reload task management for the hub.